rl-institut/WAM/doc/getting_started.rst

 - *app_settings.py* contains application specific settings and is loaded at start of django server at the end of *settings.py*.
 This file may include additional database connections, loading of config files needed for the application, etc.

+.. warning:: Avoid using config variables for packages in your app as it may override or get overridden by package config of other app!

 - *labels.cfg* (uses configobj_) supports easy adding of labels to templates via templatetags (see :ref:`label_tags`)